 Cultivating a transparent culture isn’t about knowing every bantam detail about Tom, Dick, and Harry.
 It is about making sure that every individual is equipped with the information they need to accomplish their duties effectually.
 Suppressing or skillfully shaping information is no longer a feasible option for a new era of well-versed individuals.

 There is no such maxim as too much transparency, but then again, every organization needs to draw a line on what works best within its defined parameters.
 Business leaders increasingly find it hard to balance transparency with the numerous things that ought to remain private.
 Keeping sensitive data such as classified documents, intellectual property files, performance reviews, and salaries cosseted ensures that there is coherence between what should and what shouldn’t be in the light.

 Transparency in an organization infers conspicuousness into the functions of the business.
 It involves the capacity of the receiver to have full and unlimited access to the information they need, not just what the company is keen to provide.
 It exemplifies honesty and open communication indicating what the company is prepared to share willingly and enthusiastically.

 But as much as every leader seems to agree, transparency is still an elusive impalpable element of firsthand corporate culture.
 And it’s not all make-believe sentiments.
 Studies reveal that one-third of employees all around the globe feel that their managers are not fully frank and straightforward with them.
 Opinions like these are the primary reasons behind low productivity levels and estrangement among staff.

-From an in-house perspective, transparency is supposed to inaugurate a sense of inclusiveness and an atmosphere of open discourse where people at all levels of the company can relate, share ideas, air criticisms, and labour towards achieving a mutual objective.
+From an in-house perspective, transparency is supposed to inaugurate a sense of inclusiveness and an atmosphere of open discourse where people at all levels of the company can relate, share ideas, air criticisms, and labor towards achieving a mutual objective.
 Companies that are upfront about transparency see it as an internal forte and not an external exposé obligation.

 You have to taste a culture to understand it.